SchnyderKay/M324/README.md

 **Commit Rules**

-There is no commit amount limit, buteveryone should consider the readability of a branch.
+There is no commit amount limit, but everyone should consider the readability of a branch.
 Every commit has a commit message with a short description about the changes inthe commit.
 Force-push is not allowed